NativeScript/docs-v7/vuejs-docs/ns-ui/DataForm/dataform-validation.md

 ```
 import * as frameModule from 'tns-core-modules/ui/frame';
-import { ValidationMode } from 'nativescript-ui-dataform';
+import { DataFormValidationMode, DataFormCommitMode } from 'nativescript-ui-dataform';
 import { BaseUser } from '../data';

 const description = 'Validation Events';